AccessDenied1/cdc_project/Readme.md

 Lab Project of DBMS Course.
-Project is to create the web portal for placement and internship of the campus
+The project is to create the web portal for placement and internship in the campus.